How to Make a Budget You Can Actually Stick To: A Step by Step Guide

 Zero-Based Budgeting Method

-- Gives you full control over costs
+- Gives you full control over money flowing in and out

-- Can be very time-consuming and costly to create and manage
+- Can be very time-consuming

 For most people, it is easy to keep track of the money that they earn.
 They get a paycheck at the end of the month.
 However, it can be a bit difficult to track expenses.
 But, it’s important since your budget will not be of much value if it doesn’t include correct figures.